 These courses build key skills for learning - communication and critical thinking.
 An educated person communicates ideas effectively both verbally and in writing.
 Being able to organize and express ideas is a key part of learning.
 An educated person must also have strong reasoning powers in order to analyze critically all types of information.
 The skills courses within General Education provide an opportunity for students to gain and enhance critical communication and analytical skills.

-Oral Communication (A1) Written Communication 1A (A2)
+Oral Communication (A1) 3

+Written Communication I (A2)

+Critical Thinking and Writing (A3) 3

+Mathematical Concepts (B4) 3

+Subtotal 12 units

 v01

-Wednesday, December 17, 2014
+Monday, November 9, 2015

 ALL DATES, FEES & INFORMATION

 SUBJECT TO

 CHANGE WITHOUT NOTICE